havocthehobbit/vrtweb/help/nodejsVRTwebStdLib/nodejsGlLIbsFunctions.md

     tsv_to_csv -
         (jsObj , cb)

+    batchRunTimed -
+        waterfall timed kick off a number of functions  evey few seconds (params, runitems_arr ,cb , cb_end){ // waterfall timed kick off cb - function that will be kicked off every time , // you can add a secand parameter and run .next() member funciton to force it to run next function instead of waiting for interval cb_end , function that will be kicked off at the end params -  {  count : 3,interval : 3000} // count , how many at a time to kick off  // interval - time to wait before kicking off the next batch

+                example 1 :
+                            batchRun(
+                                        {
+                                            count : 3,interval : 3000 ,

+                                        } ,
+                                        custtest ,
+                                        function(ret , next){ // ret - current array item ,   next.arr_len - remainder arr items left
+                                            // console.log( "running : ", new Date(), " - " ,ret)
+                                            //or
+                                            setTimeout(function(){ // essentionl is the FTP replacement funciton console.log( "running : ", new Date(), " - " ,ret)

+                                            },2000)

+                                        },
+                                        function(){
+                                            console.log( "...done" )
+                                        }
+                                )

+                example 2 :
+                            batchRun(
+                                        {
+                                            count : 3,interval : 3000 ,
+                                            waitfornext : true
+                                        } ,
+                                        custtest ,
+                                        function(ret , next){
+                                            setTimeout(function(){ // for example ,you could replace this with a FTP replacement funciton console.log( "running : ", new Date(), " - " ,ret)
+                                                next.next() // this will kick off the next one once the last one is finished },2000)

+                                        },
+                                        function(){
+                                            console.log( "...done" )
+                                        }
+                                )

+                example 3 : run one after eachother

+                            batchRun(
+                                        {
+                                            count : 3,interval : 3000 ,
+                                        } ,
+                                        custtest ,
+                                        function(ret , next){
+                                            console.log( "running : ", new Date(), " - " ,ret)

+                                            next.next()

+                                            return

+                                        },
+                                        function(){
+                                            console.log( "...done" )
+                                        }
+                                )

     searchJS -
         ...
         searchJS( [{ name :"joane"} , { name : "rob" }] ,"j" , "name" )